GrumpyOldTroll/chromium_fork/README.md

 Now there's some new tags and commits added to the local clone of the repo, so these need to be pushed to the multicast fork online repo.

-If you've done the "Testing With Local Patch File" steps, you'll hopefully have your changes sitting in something like `/tmp/bld-CURTEST/src`, otherwise maybe your changes will be inside `nightly-junk/bld-${CHAN}/src`, or possibbly one of the /tmp/chromium-build-xxxx directories if you didn't move it earlier.
+If you've done the "Testing With Local Patch File" steps, you'll hopefully have your changes sitting in something like `/tmp/bld-CURTEST/src`, otherwise maybe your changes will be inside `nightly-junk/bld-${CHAN}/src`, or possibly one of the /tmp/chromium-build-xxxx directories if you didn't move it earlier.

 Regardless, the point of this part is to get the changes that were needed checked in to the forked chromium branch, so that future builds can use them to produce the patch as a diff between 2 checked-in tags.